JacobT2006/Unix-Notes/README.md

 # Unix-Notes
-Notes app made on Mac
+Notes app made on Mac by frustrated college student who took 3 days to get it first uploaded and broke it instantly.